 2. Hardware & Software Wallets

-Also, most of the crypto coins have their own software wallet which you can download in your PC and can then transfer your coins to that application.
+Also, most of the crypto coins have their own software wallet which you can download to your PC and can then transfer your coins to that application.

 3. Using different Password for Every Cryptocurrency exchange